 In Big Hero 6, when the team faced Yokai for the first time, they were completely unprepared due to the fact they had no actual combat experience and only had minimal practice time to adjust to their Powered Armor.
 They ended up causing more harm to their own teammates than to the villain.

-The video clip of Tadashi showed that it took him dozens of times just to get Baymax to start up properly and having him repeatedly working on the kinks that kept occurring.
+The video clip of Tadashi shows that it took dozens of attempts just to get Baymax to start up right, with him having to repeatedly work out the various kinks that kept popping up each time.
+Almost any engineering student can attest to how much Truth in Television that is.